Brain implant: Concerns and ethical considerations

 Ethical questions raised include who are good candidates to receive neural implants and what are good and bad uses of neural implants.

 Whilst deep brain stimulation is increasingly becoming routine for patients with Parkinson's disease, there may be some behavioural side effects.
 Reports in the literature describe the possibility of apathy, hallucinations, compulsive gambling, hypersexuality, cognitive dysfunction, and depression.
 However, these may be temporary and related to correct placement and calibration of the stimulator and so are potentially reversible.

-Some transhumanists, such as Raymond Kurzweil and Kevin Warwick, see brain implants as part of the next step for humans in progress and evolution, whereas others, especially bioconservatives, view them as unnatural, with humankind losing essential human qualities.
+Some transhumanists, such as Ray Kurzweil and Kevin Warwick, see brain implants as part of the next step for humans in progress and evolution, whereas others, especially bioconservatives, view them as unnatural, with humankind losing essential human qualities.
 It raises controversy similar to other forms of human enhancement.
 For instance, it is argued that implants would technically change people into cybernetic organisms (cyborgs).
 It is also expected that all research will comply with the Declaration of Helsinki.
 Yet further, the usual legal duties apply such as information to the person wearing implants and that the implants are voluntary, with (very) few exceptions.

 Other concerns involve vulnerabilities of neural implants to cybercrime or intrusive surveillance as neural implants could be hacked, misused, or misdesigned.

 Sadja states that "one's private thoughts are important to protect" and does not consider it a good idea to just charge the government or any company with protecting them.
 Walter Glannon, a neuroethicist of the University of Calgary notes that "there is a risk of the microchips being hacked by third parties" and that "this could interfere with the user's intention to perform actions, violate privacy by extracting information from the chip".